roleoroleo/onvif_simple_server/README.md

 | move_* | the binary that move the PTZ controls, this daemon will run it with a system call |

 ----

+## Credits
+Thanks to:
+- rxi - for the logging libraryhttps://github.com/rxi/log.c

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)